Bawarchi

 Bawarchi (translation: The Chef) is a 1972 Indian Hindi-language musical comedy drama film directed by Hrishikesh Mukherjee and produced by Mukherjee himself along with N.C.
 Sippy and Romu N. Sippy.
-Released in India on 7 July 1972, the film stars an ensemble cast of Rajesh Khanna, Jaya Bhaduri, Asrani, Harindranath Chattopadhyay, A.K.
-Hangal, Durga Khote, Manisha, Kali Banerjee, Usha Kiran and Raju Shrestha.
+Released in India on 18th August 1972, the film stars an ensemble cast of Rajesh Khanna, Jaya Bhaduri, Asrani, Harindranath Chattopadhyay, A.K.
+Hangal, Asrani Durga Khote, Manisha, Kali Banerjee, Usha Kiran and Raju Shrestha.
 The film was ranked the eight highest-grossing film of the year 1972.
 In an interview, Khanna quoted "In Bawarchi, I did exactly the opposite of what Hrishida had made me do in Anand (1971).
 He allowed me to interpret the role and perform my way.
 I had done enough intense roles, and Bawarchi gave me the opportunity to interpret and perform the role the way I wanted.
 So I let myself go."

 Mukherjee's style here is typical, in that the film contains no violence, and focuses rather on "the milieu of the Indian middle-class who have larger-than-life foibles and whose major concern is to survive the day [...:] which bahu will cook, which brother will use the bathroom first, who will get up first to make the morning tea, [etc.]" Khanna won his second BFJA Awards for Best Actor (Hindi) for his performance in this film.

 The movie is a remake of the Bengali film Galpo Holeo Satti (1966) by Tapan Sinha.
 The film was remade in Tamil as Samayalkaaran with M. K. Muthu.
-It was remade twice in Kannada - first as Sakala Kala Vallabha, starring Shashikumar and second as No 73, Shanthi Nivasa, with Sudeep.
+It was remade twice in Kannada – first as Sakala Kala Vallabha, starring Shashikumar and second as No 73, Shanthi Nivasa, with Sudeep.
 It served as a great inspiration for the 1997 Hindi film Hero No. 1.